Note: This page is intended to contain a complete list of all

 a +33⅓% (i.e. 1/3) feedback causes a +50% (i.e. +1/2 = ×1.5) amplification, and

-in the real world, delays in the feedback path may mean that the full amplification effect of a
+(Caveats: In practice, delays in the feedback path may mean that the full amplification effect

 A negative feedback is something which causes an opposite-direction response, and thereby